-\subsection{Assumption A}
+\section{\ Assumption A}

-\labelpar{re:w2} In the graph $\gc$ a special attention is needed for edges of weight 2 with both end--vertices having first multiplicity $m=1$ (including the case of loops too, when the two end-vertices coincide).
+\labelpar{re:w2} In the \ix{Assumption A|textbf} graph $\gc$ a special attention is needed for edges of weight 2 with both end--vertices having first multiplicity $m=1$ (including the case of loops too, when the two end-vertices coincide).
 Such an edge corresponds to a point $p$ which lies at the intersection of three locally irreducible components on exactly two of which only $f\circ r$ vanishes and that happens with multiplicity one.
 Thus the intersection of these two locally irreducible components is the strict transform of a component of $Sing(V_f)$ with transversal type $A_1$, which has {\em not } been blown up during the resolution procedure $r$.

-Performing an additional blow-up along this intersection, we obtain a new embedded resolution $r'$, whose special curve configuration $\C'$ will have an additional rational curve.
-The relevant edge of the dual graph $\gc$ is changed to the dual graph $\G_{\C'}$ with a new part via the transformation as:
+\ix{curve configuration $\C$} Performing an additional blow up along this intersection, we obtain a new embedded resolution $r'$, whose special curve configuration $\C'$ will have an additional rational curve.
+The relevant edge of the dual graph $\gc$ is changed to the dual graph $\G_{\C'}$ with a new part via the following transformation:

-In order to avoid some pathological cases in the discussion, and to have a uniform treatment of the properties of $\gc$ (e.g. of the `cutting edges' and subgraphs $\gce$ and $\gck$, see the next section), we will assume that $\gc$ has no such edges (i.e. that we already performed the extra blow-ups, if it was necessary).
-The same discussion/assumption is valid for loops and for the situation when one of the ends above is replaced by an arrowhead.
+In order to avoid some pathological cases in the discussion, and to have a uniform treatment of the properties of $\gc$ (e.g. of the `cutting edges' and subgraphs $\gce$ and $\gck$, see the next chapter), we will assume that $\gc$ has no such edges, that is, we have already performed the extra blow-ups, if it was necessary.
+The same discussion/assumption is valid for loops and for the situation when one of the end--vertices above is replaced by an arrowhead. \ix{cutting edge}

-This assumption is not crucial at all, the interested reader might eliminate it with the price of having to slightly modify the statements of the forthcoming subsections (\ref{gamma1}) and (\ref{ss:GCK}).
-(In fact, in the algorithm which provides $\partial F$, Assumption A is irrelevant.)
+This assumption is not crucial at all, the interested reader might eliminate it at the price of having to slightly modify the statements of the forthcoming sections \ref{gamma1} and \ref{ss:GCK}.
+In fact, in the algorithm which provides $\partial F$, Assumption A is irrelevant.\ix{Milnor!fiber!boundary}